-In October 2017 we presented the results of Year Two of the MT Postural Care Project at the Division for Early Childhood Conference, and in April 2018 again at the American Occupational Therapy Association Conference.
+In October 2017 we presented the results of Year Two of the MT Postural Care Project at the national Division for Early Childhood Conference, and in April 2018 again at the American Occupational Therapy Association Conference.
 Check out our poster!

 What can 24 hour posture care do for you?

 Who is involved?